 She also believes they cause more economic harm than they do good.

-The theory is that noncompetes promote investment and innovation by assuring companies that their employees won’t run off with valuable secrets.
+The theory is that noncompetes encourage investment and innovation by assuring companies their employees won’t run off with valuable secrets.

 Michael Strain, an economist at the pro-business American Enterprise Institute, explains:

 If your job is to make minor tweaks to the formula for Coca-Cola and you’re one of 25 people on Earth who knows the formula, it makes total sense that Coca-Cola might say, “We don’t want you to go work for Pepsi.”

 Noah Smith, a columnist and economist, points out there is evidence companies in states with strict noncompete enforcement do riskier research.